 The Sony WH-1000XM4 Wireless are more versatile headphones than the Drop + THX Panda Wireless.
 The Sony are more comfortable, better-built, and have a more bass-heavy sound profile, which some users may prefer.
 They also have a companion app, an active noise cancelling system that can block out a significant amount of noise, and their continuous battery life is longer.
 However, the Drop have a planar magnetic transducer, which some users may prefer.

-The Razer Opus Wireless are better over-ear headphones than the Drop + THX Panda Wireless.
-The Razer are more comfortable, better-built, and have a more neutral sound profile, which some users may prefer.
-They also have an active noise cancelling system that does an outstanding job of blocking out background noise, and you can customize their sound profile using their companion app's graphic EQ and presets.
+The Razer Opus Wireless 2020 are better over-ear headphones than the Drop + THX Panda Wireless.
+The Razer are better-built, and have a more neutral sound profile, which some users may prefer.
+They also have an active noise cancelling system that does an outstanding job of blocking out background noise, and you can customize their sound profile using their companion app's EQ presets.
 However, the Drop can connect with up to two devices at once, and you can still receive audio while they're charging.

 The Apple AirPods Max Wireless are more versatile headphones than the Drop + THX Panda Wireless.
 The Apple are better-built, have a more neutral sound profile, which some users may prefer, and an active noise cancelling (ANC) system that can block out a significant amount of ambient noise.
 They also have an H1 chip so that you can seamlessly pair them with your Apple devices.
 However, the Drop are more comfortable, and their battery performance is better, too.